digitalsadhu/loopback-component-jsonapi/README.md

 When true, the component will unregister all other error handling and register a custom error handler which always returns errors in jsonapi compliant format.
-Validation errors include the correct properties in order to work out of the box with ember.
+Validation errors include the correct properties in order to work out of the box with EmberJS.

 #### example
 ```js